Rates & Insurance

 Although your insurance company may have mental health benefits there are a few things you should know regarding the use of those benefits:

-If you use your insurance a disclosure of confidential information may be required by your health insurance carrier or HMO/PPO/MCO/EAP in order to process the claims.
+If you use your insurance for reimbursement, a disclosure of confidential information may be required by your health insurance carrier or HMO/PPO/MCO/EAP in order to process the claims.

 I have no control or knowledge over what insurance companies do with the information submitted or who will have access to this information.